j-greig/greig/_posts/2018-02-23-fly-solo-or-join-the-flock.md

 Choosing between self-employment and working for someone else doesn’t have to be a binary decision.
 What’s right for you will change over time, as your career and your life(style) do likewise.

-(Or you can do what I do, and work part-time for a company, and part-time for yourself.
-The world of work is increasingly flexible, and I say “Amen!” to that).
+Full-time, flexitime, or working part-time for a company, and part-time for yourself like I do.
+The world of work is increasingly flexible, and I say “Amen!” to that.

 ## Questions to ask when you find yourself at a fork in your career path